 Since the concept of S corporation can easily be abused by some entities, the IRS strictly monitors corporation returns.
 If you try to avoid hefty self-employment taxes by declaring $20,000 as salary income out of $500,000 annual income, then you might trigger an IRS inquiry.
 Submitting reasonable numbers for your wages and distributions can help move you away from a possible IRS audit and avoid potential penalties and risks.

 If you need help with S corporation and taxes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.